Scripps Coastal Reserve

-Scripps Coastal Reserve is a 126-acre (51 hectare) University of California Natural Reserve System reserve located west of UC San Diego in the La Jolla Farms area of La Jolla, California.
-Administered by UC San Diego, the site is owned by the University of California and managed for teaching and research.
+Scripps Coastal Reserve is a 126-acre (51-hectare) site with the University of California Natural Reserve System reserve located west of UC San Diego in the La Jolla Farms area of La Jolla, California.
+Administered by UC San Diego, the site is owned by the University of California and is primarily managed for teaching and research.

 The reserve includes an 80-acre underwater and shoreline reserve and a 46-acre aboveground knoll.
-The underwater reserve comprises coastal areas that are now part of the San Diego-Scripps State Marine Conservation Area.
+The underwater reserve comprises coastal areas that are now part of the San Diego-Scripps Coastal Marine Conservation Area.
 The knoll includes a publicly accessible mesa, trails through Black's Canyon, and the privately owned but university-administered Sumner Canyon.

 History

 The underwater component of Scripps Coastal Reserve was purchased from the State in 1929.
 In 1967, the University of California purchased the William Black House and the adjacent knoll from William H. Black.